 Charity vs Foundation

-We come across many organizations that are involved in social causes such as religious organizations and those that work to provide relief to people afflicted with deadly diseases.
+Even though, the terms Charity and Foundation appear to be similar, there are certain differences between these two terms.
+In the world, we come across many organizations that are involved in social causes such as religious organizations and those that work to provide relief to people afflicted with deadly diseases.
 There are some that work for the uplift of the poor and illiterate while there are many that work to provide relief to people involved in natural disasters such as floods and tsunamis.
-Two such organizations are charities and foundations.
-Though they are pretty much similar in nature, there are differences in their features and functioning that this article will attempt to highlight.
+Charities and Foundations are two such organizations.
+Charities are organizations that have been set up to assist those in need.
+Foundations can be considered as organizations that engage in funding different organizations such as charities.
+A significant difference that can be identified is that while a charity needs to engage in fundraising activities, a Foundation does not.
+To most of us a charity and foundation look pretty much similar in nature, there are differences in their features and functioning that this article will attempt to highlight.